admin-shell-io/id/aas/3/0/README.md

  [https://admin-shell.io/aas/3/0/MultiLanguageProperty/valueId](https://admin-shell.io/aas/3/0/MultiLanguageProperty/valueId) The attribute valueId of the MultiLanguageProperty class as defined in IDTA-01001-3-0.

+## NameType

+ [http://admin-shell.io/aas/3/0/NameType](http://admin-shell.io/aas/3/0/NameType) The NameType data type as defined in IDTA-01001-3-0.

 ## Operation
  An operation is a submodel element with input and output variables.

  [http://admin-shell.io/aas/3/0/Operation](http://admin-shell.io/aas/3/0/Operation) The Operation class as defined in IDTA-01001-3-0.

-## Operation/inoutputVariable
+## Operation/inoutputVariables
- Parameter that is input and output of the operation.
+ Parameters that is input and output of the operation.

- [http://admin-shell.io/aas/3/0/Operation/inoutputVariable](http://admin-shell.io/aas/3/0/Operation/inoutputVariable) The attribute inoutputVariable of the Operation class as defined in IDTA-01001-3-0.
+ [http://admin-shell.io/aas/3/0/Operation/inoutputVariables](http://admin-shell.io/aas/3/0/Operation/inoutputVariables) The attribute inoutputVariable of the Operation class as defined in IDTA-01001-3-0.

-## Operation/inputVariable
+## Operation/inputVariables
- Input parameter of the operation.
+ Input parameters of the operation.

- [http://admin-shell.io/aas/3/0/Operation/inputVariable](http://admin-shell.io/aas/3/0/Operation/inputVariable) The attribute inputVariable of the Operation class as defined in IDTA-01001-3-0.
+ [http://admin-shell.io/aas/3/0/Operation/inputVariables](http://admin-shell.io/aas/3/0/Operation/inputVariables) The attribute inputVariable of the Operation class as defined in IDTA-01001-3-0.

-## Operation/outputVariable
+## Operation/outputVariables
- Output parameter of the operation.
+ Output parameters of the operation.

  [http://admin-shell.io/aas/3/0/Operation/outputVariable](http://admin-shell.io/aas/3/0/Operation/outputVariable) The attribute outputVariable of the Operation class as defined in IDTA-01001-3-0.

 ## OperationVariable

  [http://admin-shell.io/aas/3/0/OperationVariable](http://admin-shell.io/aas/3/0/OperationVariable) The OperationVariable class as defined in IDTA-01001-3-0.